Lagom-VPN/ansible-xray/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/ansible--galaxy-lagomvpn.remnanode-blue.svg)](https://galaxy.ansible.com/lagomvpn/remnanode)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-An Ansible role for deploying and managing Remnanode VPN nodes using Docker Compose.
+An Ansible role for deploying and managing Remnanode using Docker Compose.

 ## Description

-This role automates the deployment of Remnanode, a VPN node service that integrates with the Remnawave management panel.
+This role automates the deployment of Remnanode, a service that integrates with the Remnawave management panel.
 It handles SSL certificate management, node registration, and service deployment using Docker containers.

 ## Requirements